-Insider Concierge is an InterContinental trademark for a program in which the chain's super-duper concierges locate whatever you need.
-Actually, any good hotel concierge can provide this service, but InterConti backs this up with a fabulous team.
+Insider Concierge is an InterContinental trademark for a program in which the chain's superduper concierges locate whatever you need.
+Actually, any good hotel concierge can provide this service, but InterConti backs this up with a fabulous team and an international marketing plan.
 The concierge can even arrange for potential purchases to be brought to your hotel room for you to look at, or for fittings to be done in your room.